2007 Copa América final

-The 2007 Copa América Final was the final match of the 2007 Copa América.
+The 2007 Copa América final was the final match of the 2007 Copa América.
 It was held on 15 July 2007 in Maracaibo, Venezuela, between Brazil and Argentina.
 Brazil won 3–0, with goals from Júlio Baptista, a Roberto Ayala own goal and Dani Alves.
 Brazil won their eighth title, while Argentina could have won their fifteenth.

 Background

-It was the second consecutive final between Brazil and Argentina; Brazil had won the 2004 Final in a penalty shootout against Argentina.
+It was the second consecutive final between Brazil and Argentina; Brazil won the 2004 final on penalties.
 The match ended 2–2 after extra time: Kily González opened the scoring with a penalty, and Luisão headed an equaliser at the start of the second half.
 César Delgado put Argentina back into the lead with three minutes of normal time remaining, but Adriano equalised in added time.
 In the shootout, Brazil's Júlio César saved the first Argentine penalty by Andrés D'Alessandro while Gabriel Heinze missed, and defender Juan scored the winner.